-- 1. Apply a systematic approach to the acquisition of knowledge, underpinning concepts and principles related to nursing and deploy a range of nursing cognitive and transferable skills within the work setting. - 2.
-Evaluate the appropriateness of different approaches to solving well defined problems in the area of nursing and communicate outcomes in a structured and clear manner. - 3.
-Identify and discuss the relationship between personal and work place experience and findings from books and journals and other data drawn from the field of nursing. - 4.
-Completion of 120 credits which are directly mapped onto the Apprenticeship Standard for Nurse Associates. - 5.
-Demonstrate a limited range of competence across the Knowledge, Skills and Behaviours of the Apprentice Standard for Nurse Associates. - 6.
+- 1. Apply a systematic approach to the acquisition of knowledge, underpinning concepts and principles related to nursing practice and deploy a range of nursing, cognitive and transferable skills within the work setting. - 2.
+Evaluate the appropriateness of different approaches to solving well defined problems in the area of nursing practice and communicate outcomes in a structured and clear manner. - 3.
+Identify and discuss the relationship between personal and workplace experience and findings from books and journals and other data drawn from the field of nursing and wider healthcare - 4.
+Completion of 120 credits which are directly mapped onto the Apprenticeship Standard for Registered Nurse in your chosen field - 5.
+Demonstrate a limited range of competence across the Knowledge, Skills and Behaviours of the Apprentice Standard for Registered Nurse - 6.
 Demonstrate a limited range of digital literacy